 Primitive Methodist Chapel Six Bells.

-In late 1895 the Primitive Methodists at Six Bells had secured a site for a Chapel on land (which is now on High Street) kindly given by Mr T. P. Price and the building commenced.
+In late 1895 the Primitive Methodists at Six Bells had secured a site for a chapel on land (which is now on High Street) kindly given by Mr T. P. Price a Colliery Proprietor and the building of the chapel commenced.

 The Ceremony of the laying of the Foundation Stones.